octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 > - Tezos Module

-The LIGO code is compiling, but the Michelson code does nothing:  there is no storage, no parameter, and the smart contract returns an empty list of operation and an empty storage.
+The LIGO code is compiling, but the Michelson code does nothing:  there is an empty storage, no parameter, and the smart contract returns an empty list of operation and an empty storage.
 As detailed in the [Raffle smart contract](#raffle-smart-contract) section, the smart contract should perform three actions:
 1. launch a raffle
 2. sell tickets (which that the caller can buy a ticket)
 3. close the raffle, and reward the winner